Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Conclusion

 \section{Conclusion}

-In this paper, we address the problem of networked causal effect identification and estimation in the presence of latent confounders.
-We leverage the networked information to achieve the identifiability of latent confounders.
-With identified latent confounders, we theoretically establish the identification result of networked effects.
-We further devise an effective estimator built on the theoretical findings.
-Extensive experiments validate the correctness of our theories and the effectiveness of our proposed estmator.
+In this paper, we tackle the challenge of identifying and estimating causal effects under networked interference in the presence of latent confounders.
+Specifically, we systematically categorize three distinct types of latent confounders that hinder networked effect identification.
+To address this issue, we propose leveraging the networked information to achieve the identifiability of latent confounders.
+Based on this recovery, we theoretically establish conditions under which networked causal effects become identifiable.
+Building on these theoretical insights, we develop an effective estimator grounded in identifiable representation learning.
+Extensive experiments empirically validate both the theoretical results and the practical effectiveness of our proposed method.